Own-Data-Privateer/hoardy-web/README.md

 Yes, but

-- websites using certificate pinning do not work under it,
+- it is rather painful to setup, requiring you to install a custom SSL root certificate, and
-- it is rather painful to setup, needing you to install a custom SSL root certificate, and
+- websites using certificate pinning will stop working, and
-- websites can detect when you use it and fingerprint you for it or force you to solve CAPTCHAs.
+- some websites detect when you use it and fingerprint you for it or force you to solve CAPTCHAs.

 And then you still need something like this suite to look into the generated archives.